mbruns13/US-Senator-Stock-Trades-2012-2021/README.md

 ### Load

 All of our data was loaded into a relational database, using pgAdmin and PostgreSQL.
-We chose to use a relational database for this data because ...
+We chose to use a relational database for this data because the main dataset was table and row oriented, and based on the tickers we were able to join additional data into the dataframe.
+The advantage of loading this into a database is the ability to use SQL for querying, easy connection to applications or websites, and scalability.

 ### Next Steps